samelstob/notes/management-notes/database/oracle-parallel-execution.md

 1. Use - Activity tab
   - For most of the execution time you want to see at least as many active servers as you have a degree
-  - In 12c can select "by plan line" from the drop down - altough still dificult to see if these lines were the cause or the effect of the skew
+  - In 12c can select "by plan line" from the drop down - although still dificult to see if these lines were the cause or the effect of the skew
   - Under Plan Statistics can filter by individual PX slaves
   - Under the parallel tab it is possible that different servers had skew at